 “When the going gets tough, focus on the feet!”

-Increasing your foot-focus takes self-awareness and practice.
-For starters, ask your belayer to yell at you to look for feet as you begin having difficulties on a route.
+Improving your foot-focus takes self-awareness and plenty of practice.
+For starters, ask your belayer to yell up at you to look for feet as you begin struggling on a route.
 The same thing goes in the gym or while bouldering.
-The more your attention is redirected toward finding the best foot holds and body positions, the more automatic it will become in the future.
+The more attention you can intentionally redirect toward finding the best footholds and lower body positions, the more automatic it will become in the future.

-On difficult routes, some climbers place small chalk tickmark just above a critical foot hold as visual cue.
+On difficult routes, some climbers even leave a small chalk tickmark just above a critical foot hold as visual cue.
 This practice is quite effective when climbing fast is essential.
-Still, you need to remember to look down in the first place so the tickmark catches your eye!
-(Side note: Please don’t go overboard on making tickmarks—just mark the most vital, easy-to-miss footholds.
-Brush off your tickmarks when you’re done on the route.)
+Even so, you need to remember to look down in the first place so the tickmark catches your eye!
+(Side note: Please don’t go overboard on tickmarks—just mark the most vital, easy-to-miss footholds.
+Be sure to brush off your tickmarks when you’re done on the route.)

-Here’s a great drill for developing foot-focus—I call it “target practice.”
+Here’s a great drill for developing foot-focus called “target practice.”

-Pick a technical route (indoors or outside) that’s about one full number grade below your on-sight ability.
+Pick a technical route, either indoors or outside, that’s about one full number grade below your onsight ability.
 Attempt to toprope the entire climb with a sustained, steady focus fixed on your feet.
-With each placement, identify the best part of the hold and then, with laser-like focus, place your foot onto the best part of the hold.
-Think of this perfect foot placement as hitting the bull’s eye of the target!
+With each placement, identify the best part of the hold.
+Then, with laser focus, place your toe onto the best part of the hold without taking your eyes off of your foot, like hitting the bull’s eye of the target.

-Strive to develop a kinesthetic feel of the foot placement as you shift weight onto the hold—the goal is to sense the quality of the placement so you know how it feels in your body, not just how it looks from the outside.
+As you practice, strive to develop a kinesthetic feel of the foot placement as you shift weight onto the hold.
+The goal here is to sense the quality of the placement so you know how it feels in your body, not just how it looks from the outside.
 Try to keep your foot completely still as you reposition your center of gravity and press off the hold.
-Meanwhile, place as little focus as possible in other areas such as reading the route ahead, getting the hand beta perfect, and so forth.
-The mission here is to train footwork, so don’t worry about your overall performance on the route doesn’t matter right now.
+Meanwhile, infuse as little focus as possible into other areas such as reading the route ahead, getting the hand beta perfect, etc. Focus on the mission at hand: training footwork.
+Your overall performance on the route doesn’t matter right now.
 Feel free to rest on the rope in order to practice a specific move, and nevermind if you happen to fall along the way.
 Better footwork will come back around to improve all aspects of your climbing.